ddev/ddev/docs/users/docker_installation.md

 docker-ce installation on Linux depends on what flavor you're using.
 In all cases using the Ubuntu/Deb/yum repository is the preferred technique.

-* Ubuntu 20.04+ and Debian 10+ have recent enough versions that you can `sudo apt-get update && sudo apt-get install docker.io docker-compose`
+* Ubuntu 20.04+ have recent enough versions that you can `sudo apt-get update && sudo apt-get install docker.io docker-compose`
 * [Ubuntu before 20.04](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 * [CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)
 * [Debian](https://docs.docker.com/install/linux/docker-ce/debian/)